itsjordanmuller/2023-javascript-sandbox/README.md

 In the `otherscript.js` file, I declared the `user` variable again, but this time in the global scope, outside any IIFE.
 This helped me understand the significance of IIFEs in avoiding variable naming conflicts and scope-related issues in larger applications.

 <details>
-<summary>View JS Code - script.js - I - Immediately Invoked Function Expression</summary>
+<summary>View JS Code - script.js - H - Immediately Invoked Function Expression</summary>
 <br>

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)